A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Conclusion

 A general, robust, trustworthy, efficient, and comprehensive validation approach has been developed that can operate agnostically of the technical implementation of the tested device, prevents calibration that favors known validation benchmarks, and is applicable to large configuration spaces.
-Its application, suitability, and strength has been demonstrated through rigorous validation of two technically completely different SAR measurement systems, i.e., a scanning system and an array system, and involved two different laboratories for separate steps in the process to illustrate how the approach permits independent verification of the validation.
+Its applicability, suitability, and strength has been demonstrated through rigorous validation of two technologically completely different SAR measurement system types, a scanning system and an array system, and involved two different laboratories for separate steps in the process to illustrate how the approach permits independent verification of the validation.

-The proposed SAR system validation resolves the current problem of unifying and demonstrating equivalence of the IEC standards~\cite{iec62209-1528} and \cite{iec62209-3}.
-At the same time, it establishes a process by which any laboratory or user can prove at any time and with reasonable effort (less than one day) that a specific unit meets the required confidence interval of $\pm$30\,\% for SAR evaluations, using an extended set of the already defined and currently available validation sources.
+The proposed approach resolves the current problem of unifying and demonstrating equivalence of the IEC standards \cite{iec62209-1528} and \cite{iec62209-3}.
+At the same time, it establishes a process by which any laboratory or user can evaluate at any time and with reasonable effort (less than one day) that the system performs within its reported uncertainty bounds using the commonly available, standardized set of antennas for which target values are specified by the standard.
+At the same time, the generality of the method ensures that the set of validation antennas can readily be extended or adapted without affecting it, as long as the exposure space is comprehensively covered.

-The proposed validation approach is general (i.e., not SAR-measurement-system-specific) and can be made available as a simple software tool, such that it can easily be followed despite the complexity of the underlying mathematics.
+The proposed validation approach is general (i.e., not specific to the SAR measurement system) and has been made available as a simple software tool~\cite{bujard, bujard2}, so that it can easily be followed despite the complexity of the underlying mathematics.
 Overall the procedure will improve the quality, reliability, and reproducibility of the assessment of wireless devices conformity with safety regulations which benefits the public, government agencies and industry alike.